myk-org/github-webhook-server/README.md

   password: password
 ```

-If `docker` is configures for the repository we login to docker.io to increase pull rate limit
+If `docker` is configures for the repository we log in to docker.io to increase pull rate limit

 ## Supported actions